Programs | New York, NY | Full Time

 Please complete the application through the link below.
 Include your CV and a cover letter that describes why you believe you would be a good fit for Reboot and this role, as well as your salary expectations.
 Only complete applications will be considered.

 We will be reviewing applications on a rolling basis, until the position is filled.
-We encourage interested applicants to apply as soon as possible, and we will begin reviewing candidates for near-term project work beginning on Wednesday, November 1.
+We encourage interested applicants to apply as soon as possible.